pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 in your ``conf.py`` file.
 This is a dictionary with ``key: val`` pairs that you can configure in various ways.
 This page describes the options available to you.

-Adding Project Logo
+Configure project logo
 ==============================

-To add a logo that's place at the left of your nav bar, put a logo file under your doc path's _static folder, and use the following configuration:
+To add a logo that's placed at the left of your nav bar, put a logo file under your doc path's _static folder, and use the following configuration:

 .. code:: python